 The unique design of the O-ring transit locking mechanism of the uni-pivot bearing assembly not only provides a safe transportation method, but also avoids damage if the arm is accidentally lifted off its bearing.
 In order to transport the arm, all you need do is gently lift the bearing cup a little and the assembly is held by the O-ring.

-The Rega team has worked tirelessly to improve every aspect of this new tonearm.
+The Rega team has worked tirelessly to improve every aspect of this new Rega RB330 tonearm.
 Offering improved ergonomics, usability and sonic performance.

-Despite its discontinuation, the Aro continues to have a loyal following and many products have been brought out in recent years to complement it.
+Despite its discontinuation, the Naim Aro continues to have a loyal following and many products have been brought out in recent years to complement it.
 These include the Linn Aro Keel, Aro Rubikon, the Tiger Paw Elevator arm lift and a new adjustable counterweight from Tiger Paw called the sKale for Aro.
 Gone, but not forgotten, please contact Peter if you wish to buy or sell an Aro.
+Sadly, some of these complementary products are no longer available.

 Something went wrong and we were unable to complete your request.